Compute configuration options for Google Cloud

 NVMe configuration

-Anyscale supports Non-Volatile Memory Express (NVMe) interface to access SSD storage volumes, which provides additional temporary storage to the instances.
-This enables higher performance, lower latency, scalability, and support for versatile use cases across a variety of workloads.
+Anyscale supports the Non-Volatile Memory Express (NVMe) interface for accessing SSD storage volumes, which adds temporary storage to instances.
 Anyscale exposes /mnt/local_storage as the mount path in the Ray container by default.
-For instance types that don't have NVMe, /mnt/local_storage just falls back to the root disk.
+For instance types without NVMe, /mnt/local_storage falls back to the root disk.

 {